 Boating while intoxicated, or BWI, is the act of operating a boat or other watercraft while under the influence of alcohol or drugs.
-A person who operates a jet ski, motor boat, or any other vehicle on the water while being under the influence of a substance that impairs them can be charged with BWI.
-The law does not cover rowboats and canoes since water rather than a motor propels these boats.
+A person who operates a jet ski, motor boat, or any other vehicle on the water, while being under the influence of a substance that impairs them can be charged with BWI.
+The law does not cover rowboats and canoes since paddles rather than a motor propels these boats.

 COMMITTED DWI REPRESENTATION

-What many people do not immediately realize is that DWI laws apply in BWI cases.
+What many people do not immediately realize, is that DWI laws apply in BWI cases.
 Due to the fact that alcohol is frequently used during boating activities, the waterways are patrolled and law enforcement is heavy on the lakes throughout the state.
 Even if there is not a police boat in sight, you can still be cited for BWI if you are seen behind the wheel of a boat.
 If there is any suspicion that you may be under the influence of alcohol or drugs, authorities can board the boat and check to see if you are intoxicated.